The home of your dreams may be a nightmare to insure if it's built in a disaster-prone area, is above a certain age or has a checkered claims history.

 When all else fails and you can't find insurance with a private company, you can look to the residual market.

-In fiscal year 2013, these policies covered about 3.2 million homes, with a value of $639 billion, according to the III.
+In fiscal year 2016, these policies covered about 1.5 million homes, according to the III.

 Most states have Fair Access to Insurance (FAIR) Plans, five coastal Southern states have Beach and Windstorm Plans, and Florida and Louisiana have state-run insurance companies.

-Florida had by far the most policies covered under these plans, with 1.4 million, followed by Texas, with more than 400,000 policies, and North Carolina, with almost 400,000.
+Florida had by far the most policies covered under these plans.